 Top tech leaders are to meet with U.S. senators on the future of AI regulation

-More than 20 tech industry leaders with meet Wednesday behind closed doors with U.S. senators as part of a closer look into how Congress can regulate artificial intelligence.
+More than 20 tech industry leaders will meet Wednesday behind closed doors with U.S. senators as part of a closer look into how Congress can regulate artificial intelligence.

 Tesla and X CEO Elon Musk, Meta CEO Mark Zuckerberg and Microsoft founder Bill Gates are among those attending.
 The leaders of several AI companies, including OpenAI CEO Sam Altman, will also join the discussion.